Court Support Services

 |OAGN-116||Word Processing Applications||Progress Campus|

-- Experienced faculty members who work within the court system will provide students with legal and practical hands-on learning.
+- Experienced faculty members who work within the court system provide you with legal and practical hands-on learning opportunities.

-- In their Court Support Services courses, students will complete realistic, career-oriented assignments.
+- In the program's Court Support Services courses, you complete realistic, career-oriented assignments.

 - Court clerk

 - Ontario Secondary School Diploma (OSSD) or equivalent, or mature student status (19 years or older)

 - English Grade 12 C or U,or equivalent (minimum grade required) or take the Centennial College English Skills Assessment for Admission